KTH-Library/ktheme/README.md

 # Color palettes

-Two color palettes are provided; the “standard” and the “digital” palette.
+Three color palettes are provided; the new standard “kth_palette_neo()”, the previous standard “kth_palette()” and the previous “kth_palette_digital()” palette.

-Both palettes take their starting point in a set of colors originating from the [KTH signature colors](https://intra.kth.se/en/administration/kommunikation/grafiskprofil/profilfarger-1.845077).
+Palettes take their starting point in a set of colors used (at different points in time), currently originating from the [KTH signature colors](https://intra.kth.se/en/administration/kommunikation/grafiskprofil/profilfarger-1.845077).

 These color palette can be used to color qualitative data, sequential data and diverging data.

-- qualitative palette for nominal or unordered categorical values (using the primary KTH profile color (blue), followed by the four secondary profile colors, each color available in triplets (darker tone, lighter tone, medium tone), thus providing a total of 5 x 3 = 15 colors)
+- qualitative palette for use with nominal or unordered categorical values (using the primary KTH profile color (blue), followed by profile colors, each color available in triplets (darker tone, lighter tone, medium tone), thus providing a total of 6 x 3 = 18 colors)
 - sequential palette for quantitative magnitudes - high/low values - or
-  for ordered categorical data (the primary color in 5 stepped variations - from the strongest tone stepping towards a neutral gray)
+  for ordered categorical data (the “kth_palette” variant uses the primary color in 5 stepped variations - from the strongest tone stepping towards a neutral gray)
 - diverging palette for use with quantitative values centered around some point - or centered ordered categorical data of that same nature (the primary color is used on one end of the palette and the closest